 Professor Bleichmar has been named a Dornsife Distinguished Faculty Fellow for 2011–2013.
 She received a research fellowship from the Interdisciplinary Research Group of the Center for Religion and Civic Culture at USC for 2012–2013.
 In fall 2012 she will be on research leave with a fellowship from the USC-Huntington Early Modern Studies Institute.

 Kate Flint, Provost Professor of English and Art History, joined the University of Southern California in July 2011.
 Prior to this, she taught at Bristol and Oxford Universities before moving to Rutgers: The State University of New Jersey, in 2001.
 Her research spans the C19th and C20th, and is both interdisciplinary and transatlantic.
 Trained at Oxford University and the Courtauld Institute of Art, she wrote her dissertation on the British reception of contemporary painting, 1870-1910.
 Her areas of specialization include Victorian and early twentieth-century cultural and literary history, visual culture, the history of photography and contemporary photography, women's writing, and transatlantic studies.
 Most recently, Professor Flint has published The Transatlantic Indian 1776-1930 (Princeton University Press, 2008), which looks at the two-way relations between Native Americans and the British in the long C19th, and explores the intersections of modernity, nationhood, performance, and popular culture.
 Her previous works include The Victorians and The Visual Imagination (Cambridge University Press, 2000) and The Woman Reader, 1837-1914 (Oxford University Press, 1993), both of which won the British Academy’s Rose Mary Crawshay prize, as well as Dickens (Harvester, 1985).
 She is General Editor of the Victorian volume of the New Cambridge History of English Literature (2012).
 She has recently held Fellowships at the National Humanities Center and the Huntington Library, San Marino.
 Professor Flint is working on a new book provisionally entitled "Flash!
-Photography, Writing, and Surprising Illumination," and other current research projects look at transatlanticism and art, invisibility in C19th and C20th art and literature, and at connections between gender, subjectivity, and literary and artistic form between 1885-1950.
-Recent conference papers have explored the technology of flash photography, C19th street artists, and environmental awareness in contemporary photography.
-She is Chair of the Department of Art History, and directs the Visual Studies Graduate Certificate, which, from the fall of 2012, will become a part of the Visual Studies Research Institute - one of Dornsife College's 2020 initiatives.
+Photography, Writing, and Surprising Illumination," and other current research projects look at transatlanticism and art, and on the comparative and changing nature of the concept of "ordinariness" between 1850 and the present day.
+Recent conference papers have explored the technology of flash photography, C19th street artists, environmental awareness in contemporary photography, tourist photography in C19th Venice, and documentary flash photography in early C20th America.
+She is currently Chair of the Department of Art History.

 Suzanne Hudson, a historian of modern and contemporary art, joins the faculty of USC after teaching in the School of Art and Design at the University of Illinois and completing a research fellowship at the Whitney Museum.
 In addition to her work as an art historian, she is an active critic whose work has appeared in international exhibition catalogues and such publications as Parkett, Flash Art, and Art Journal; she is also a monthly contributor to Artforum.
 Recently published essays include “Amerikan Painting,” in Tim Rollins + KOS (GAMeC Bergamo); “Agnes Martin, On a Clear Day,” in Agnes Martin (Yale University Press/Dia Art Foundation); “Naked Pictures: Ansel Adams and Esalen,” in West of Center: Art and the Counterculture Experiment in America, 1965–1977 (University of Minnesota Press); “James Castle, ‘American Primitive,’” in James Castle (Museo Reina Sofia); “Wade Guyton,” in That’s The Way We Do It (Kunsthaus Bregenz); “Walead Beshty: From Photography,” in Walead Beshty (JRP|Ringier); and “‘Mathematics for Catastrophe’: Blinky Palermo in America,” in Blinky Palermo: Retrospective 1964-1977 (Yale University Press/Dia Art Foundation).
 She is currently working on pieces on Paul Sietsema, Lesley Vance, Jacqueline Humphries, and Rosemarie Trockel.
 Suzanne’s book, Robert Ryman: Used Paint (MIT Press, 2009), has recently undergone a second hardcover printing.
 Suzanne is now drafting a manuscript dealing with abstraction and spirituality in 1960s America, as well as finishing Contemporary Art: 1989–Present, co-authored and -edited with Alexander Dumbadze (forthcoming from Wiley-Blackwell in 2013) and Painting Now (forthcoming in the Thames & Hudson “World of Art Series” in 2013).
 Suzanne is the co-founder of the Contemporary Art Think Tank (www.cattdc.net) and President Emerita and Chair of the Executive Committee of the Society of Contemporary Art Historians (www.scahweb.org), an affiliate society of the College Art Association.